luki3k5/scalarium-api-wrapper/README.markdown

 * Push your contribution to a branch named after your change
   ie: git push origin master:added-feature-name

+* Try to write tests first, so we know it works beforehand

 * Send me a pull request through GitHub with a description of what you are contributing.